 The final episode was also particularly extreme, yet also felt repetitive, in that Claire suffered a very similar fate to that of Jamie and Bree and others in previous seasons, only to a worse degree because they had to try and make it feel a bit different.
 So although it was still shocking to an extent, I couldn’t help feeling that the show was being unnecessarily violent for the sake of it, as if the writers are ticking off a list of characters that haven’t yet been assaulted in that manner, and it was finally Claire’s turn.
 I don’t expect her to have it easy all the time, sure, and Caitriona Balfe gave a great performance, but something more original would have been preferable.

 Maybe that’s just me though.
 The early episodes of the season coincided with the panic buying and other issues leading up to lockdown, meaning my mind was never fully on it at the start. which might have impacted my judgement a bit.
 That said, however, it didn’t pick up even when I was able to focus on it more closely, and it just hasn’t been as memorable or exciting for me this time around.
-There is going to be a sixth season eventually, which the writers have said they are currently working on even if it can’t be filmed for a while, so I’ll give that a look when it comes around, and decide from there if I want to continue with it.
+There is going to be a sixth season eventually, which the writers have said they are currently working on even if it can’t be filmed for a while, but I’m not going to bother with it.
+It’s been an interesting series, but this is the right time to step away from it.

 This week I’ve finally got myself up to date with the Hidden London Hangouts series by the London Transport Museum, where they talk about many of the locations on their Hidden London tours.
 It’s quite a nerdy series, but that isn’t a bad thing at all, and it’s really enjoyable if this is your kind of subject.
 Having never been on any of their tours – partly because spaces fill up incredibly quickly, and partly because I don’t know if being visually impaired would make it difficult or unsafe – it’s really interesting to hear about the history of those locations and see lots of intriguing photos.
 Especially for somewhere like Euston, a station that I’m very familiar with in its modern form, but didn’t know about the history and the secrets it has tucked away.
 It’s fascinating to hear about the many places that were used during the war as well, for one purpose or another.
 So that whole series is worth a look.